Guide to Relaxation

 Balances sex hormones

-Conversely, if we don’t make time to relax or recognise when we need to relax, we can start to suffer the consequences in the form of a range of symptoms, such as;
+On the other hand, if we don’t make time to relax or recognise when we need to relax, we can start to suffer the consequences in the form of a range of symptoms, such as:

 Headaches